 - Date of the accident – Any claim being launched must be made within 3 years of the initial injury occurring or from when the first symptoms of the injury were noticed.

-In most cases where a hotel personal injury claim is being made, it is usually the hotel owner that is being sued as it is their responsibility to ensure you are in a safe environment whilst on their premises regardless of whether you are a guest or member of staff.
+In most cases where a hotel personal injury claim is being made, it is usually the hotel owner that is being sued as it is their responsibility to ensure you are in a safe environment whilst on their premises, regardless of whether you are a guest or member of staff.
 This is also true if you are injured abroad except sometimes the tour operator may have some responsibility.
-Legal Helpline have successfully dealt with many accidents abroad personal injury claims over the years and so if you contact them they can look at your individual case in more detail.
+Legal Helpline work with solicitors who have successfully dealt with personal injury claims for accidents abroad, and so if you contact us, they can look at your individual case in more detail.

 There are many ways in which an accident might occur causing someone to become injured, with some being more common than others.
 Some of these are: